Abstract: Gibsons home inspector note on a partially replaced roof. This is a red flag for the inspector to ask what happened in the past.

 Photo: Roof patch visible from roof.
 Well done repair as it is not noticeable from ground level.

 Here’s something that you don’t see very often.
 There is a new roof on only half the house.
 The south side has older ‘3 tab’ shingles whereas the north side has modern ‘laminate’ type roofing material.
-The seller advised that the attic originally did not have adequate ventilation which, combined with a shaded north side reducing drying capacity, deteriorated the sheathing on the north half.
+The seller advised that the attic originally did not have adequate ventilation which, combined with a shaded north side reducing drying capacity, had deteriorated the sheathing on the north half.
 As a result, that side of the roof was completely rebuilt, from the sheathing up.
-I noted abundant roof ventilators are now present.
+We noted that there now was abundant roof ventilation, including roof turbines.

-If the seller had not been present, the home inspection report would have noted this ‘disconnect’ with the recommendation to follow-up with the seller as to the reason for doing only half the roof.
-In this case the home was well maintained for its age and showed pride of ownership.
+If the seller had not been present to answer the question, the inspector would have noted in the report for the buyer to follow-up with the seller, the reason why only half the roof was replaced.
+In this case the seller was forthcoming with the disclosure.
+The rest of the house was well maintained for its age and showed pride of ownership.